PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 This method will not work when multiple nodes are used to run the job.

-## A better squeue: Combining squeue with sprio
+## A better squeue for pending jobs: Combining squeue with sprio

 The following alias combines the output of squeue and sprio to explicitly show your job priority and expected start time for queued jobs: